Home Insurance Endorsements: A Complete Guide to Policy Riders

 What happens to my endorsements if I switch home insurance companies?

-Endorsements are specific to your current policy and insurer — they do not automatically transfer to a new provider.
+Endorsements are specific to your current policy and insurer, so they do not automatically transfer to a new provider.
 When you shop for a new policy, you'll need to request the same riders from your new insurer.
 This is actually a valuable opportunity to reassess which endorsements you truly need and compare how different companies price and structure them.
 Always confirm that your new policy matches or improves on your existing coverage before canceling.

 Compare Home Insurance Plans in Ohio